sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Models/Alloy_Backbone_Migration.md

 * While listening to a reset event, the list of previous models is now available in options.previousModels.

-The new Event methods listenTo and stopListening is meant for Backbone View objects to listen to Model and Collection events.
-These APIs will not work with an Alloy application.
+{{% alert title="⚠️ Warning" color="primary" %}}The new Event methods listenTo and stopListening is meant for Backbone View objects to listen to Model and Collection events.
+These APIs will not work with an Alloy application.{{% /alert %}}

 ### Model APIs